High School to College

 Embark

 Embark is a high school-to-college transition program designed to help high school students who are undecided about their future learn more about their college options.
-Embark offers students individualized encouragement and guidance through the college admissions process and personalized financial aid support in their senior year.
+It offers individualized encouragement and guidance through the college admissions process and personalized financial aid support during senior year.

-Embark students who do choose to attend a Maine community college are then eligible for a two year scholarship and continued personalized support and guidance in college.
-High schools select students to participate in their junior year and then nominate seniors for the scholarship opportunity.
-The program is offered in over 80 high schools statewide.
-For more information, ask your high school guidance counselor or visit embark@mccs.me.edu
+Embark students who choose to attend a Maine community college are eligible for a two-year scholarship and continued personalized support throughout college.
+High schools select students for the program during junior year and nominate eligible seniors for the scholarship opportunity.
+Embark is offered in over 80 high schools statewide.